Huge stars top rumoured list for Super Bowl Half-Time Show performer

-Pretty much as soon as Rihanna stepped off the stage from her Super Bowl Half-Time show 2023, rumours began to swirl of who would be given the honour in 2024.
-With a pretty strong list of contenders, fans were elated when the news dropped that the one and only 'Confessions' superstar Usher would be headlining the 2024 show!
+Pretty much as soon as Usher stepped off the stage from his Super Bowl Half-Time show in 2024, rumours began to swirl of who would be given the honour in 2025.
+After a pretty strong list of contenders did the rounds - including names like Miley Cyrus and Taylor Swift - it was 'Not Like Us' rapper Kendrick Lamar who took to the world-famous pitch.

 Take a look at the rumoured Super Bowl Half-Time show performers: